Hollywood studios cater to comic convention's savvy fans

-LOS ANGELES (Reuters) - Once a hotbed for avid fans of cult comic and fantasy genres, San Diego’s Comic-Con has become an important stop for film studios and directors looking to gauge the responses of the convention’s savvy audience.
+LOS ANGELES, July 17 (Reuters) - Once a hotbed for avid fans of cult comic and fantasy genres, San Diego’s Comic-Con has become an important stop for film studios and directors looking to gauge the responses of the convention’s savvy audience.

 Gareth Edwards, director of Warner Bros.’
 2014 film “Godzilla,” who made his first trip to Comic-Con last year to discuss possibly rebooting the monster movies, said audience reaction helped get the film approved for production.